mi-schi/php-code-checker/README.md

 * [phpmetrics](https://github.com/Halleck45/PhpMetrics)
 * [pdepend](https://github.com/pdepend/pdepend)

-To use this scripts is a better alternative to ant configurations on your jenkins.
-The python scripts are more flexible and they can also be used on your local dev machine.
-You can simply define all settings in the ```composer.json``` in your project but you don't have to.
-The scripts also support multiple folders for exclusion.
+This scripts is a better alternative to configure ant on your jenkins.
+The python scripts are more flexible and can also be used on your local dev machine.
+You can define all settings in the `composer.json` in your project, but you don't have to.
+The scripts also supports exclusion of multiple folders.

 ## Installation